parsakafi/laravel-telegram-group-management-bot/README.md

 If you reply a command to user, The bot get command description from language file and reply to user.

-##### 'Let me google that for you' !g Command
+#### 'Let me google that for you' !g Command

-For 'Let me google that for you' users can reply to another user with this pattern:
+For 'Let me google that for you', users can reply to another user with this pattern:
 `!g word`